nickest14/Leetcode-python/README.md

 #### 1422.
 Maximum Score After Splitting a String

+#### 1455.
+Check If a Word Occurs As a Prefix of Any Word in a Sentence

 #### 1460.
 Make Two Arrays Equal by Reversing Subarrays

 #### 1518.
 Water Bottles